wyliodrinstudio/WyliodrinSTUDIO/docs/source/extension.rst

 Toolbar Buttons
 ****************
 These buttons are located in the toolbar, on the top of the main window.
-They are included in the *Toolbar.vue* file and saved into an array in the workspace store.
+A toolbar button is an element that will perform different actions when clicked, according to the component that is relied to it.
+For example, these buttons may open dialogs that require user inputs.

 In order to create this type of buttons, we implemented the **registerToolbarButton** function:

 .. autofunction:: registerToolbarButton

 we register a button having the translation key 'TOOLBAR_BUTTON', the priority 10, that on click will pop up a notification with the content: "You created a toolbar button".
 We need to specify the relative path to the image related to the button.

+This function also modifies the default value of the *visible* additional options, making the button visible for the user only after 8 AM.

 .. image:: images/registerToolbarButton.png
 	:align: center